Wanting to find new Sunday brunch ideas, I was inspired by a recent episode of America’s Test Kitchen.

 It suggests cooking the vegetables separate from the eggs; a method that prevents the eggs from being stringy and wet.

 The peppers are able to retain their natural sweetness and evaporate their liquid away.

 Although you could use any pepper you like in my recipe, I chose green and red bell peppers for not only their mild flavor but also their color.

 Cut open frozen hash browns and place all of them in a large, FREEZER safe zip lock bag.

 Close zip lock bag.
-While lying on a strong surface, use the flat size of a meat tenderizer mallet to break up the potato chunks.
+While lying on a strong surface, use the flat side of a meat tenderizer mallet to break up the potato chunks.

 Open zip lock back and put 2 cups in a bowl.